se-edu/learningresources/contents/ai/ml.md

 4 mistakes in fraud detection is a much bigger issue than 4 mistakes in [cucumber classification](https://cloud.google.com/blog/big-data/2016/08/how-a-japanese-cucumber-farmer-is-using-deep-learning-and-tensorflow).
 A large enough validation set tells us if the difference in performance is significant enough for the given problem.

 - Statistical Stability
 Each class should have at least 22 data points, so that the validation set follows an approximate normal distribution.
-This allows easier statistical analysis for the next driving factor.
+This allows easier statistical analysis.

-- Standard Error
-The standard error of a model shows that the performance of the model is reliable and not due to chance.
-The standard error is found with statistical analysis.
-When combined with information from business concerns, we can determine if a model is truly better than another.

 #### Training Set
 The remaining data forms the training set.